 Do not interact, speak out or do anything – it will probably just make things work.
 Isn’t it amazing how silence can be so powerful?
 Be quiet, try to calm down first by taking deep breaths and practicing mindfulness.
 Once you are calm, open yourself to your anger, take your time, understand where it is rooted, and half your work is done.

-“Anger doesn’t solve anything, it builds nothing,
+Anger doesn’t solve anything, it builds nothing,

-But, it can destroy everything”
+But, it can destroy everything.

 Be it a situation, an incident, or a person that is aggravating the anger in you; always remember to take refuge in calmness and in silence.